links-lang/links/tests/end-to-end/README.md

 # End-to-end Testing
-Automated browser testing.
+Automated browser testing to test Links.
 Designed to run as part of the GitHub Actions pipeline for Links.

 ## How to run locally
 ### Steps